 Time spent planning will be time well spent.
 To get started, consider our five suggestions below.

 So, how much debt is right for your college student?
 That depends, in part, on his or her salary potential, and how much help—if any—you plan to offer to pay off those loans.
+The 70% of the class of 2015 who took out loans had accumulated an average of $35,051 in student debt, up approximately $2,000 from 2014.
 To estimate potential loan payments and the salary your child might need to pay them off without hardship or help, try the student loan calculator at FinAid.org.

 “This is an important decision,” says Ann Dowd, CFP®, vice president at Fidelity Investments.
 “Allowing your child to take on excessive college debt can limit his or her flexibility to make job choices and to save for other life goals like buying a home or saving for retirement.”

 - Read Viewpoints: "A guide to student loans."